-Parts of the safety check New Existing Recheck 1 Identity confirmation, either by: Y Y Use of an electronic identity credential (e.g., the RealMe identity verification service), and a search of personnel records to check that the identity has not been claimed by someone else; OR Following the prescribed regulatory process by: Checking an original primary identity document.
+For each part of the check a link to more detailed information is provided.
+1 1 1 Parts of the safety check New Existing Recheck 1 Identity confirmation, either by: Υ Υ Υ 1.
+Use of an electronic identity credential (e.g., the RealMe identity verification service), and a search of personnel records to check that the identity has not been claimed by someone else; OR 2.
+Following the prescribed regulatory process by: 1.
+Checking an original primary identity document.
 Checking an original secondary identity document.
-Checking an identity document that contains a photo, or by using an identity referee.
-Searching personnel records to check that the identity has not been claimed by someone else.
-2 An interview of the potential children's worker.
-Y Y 3 4 Obtaining and considering information from at least one referee.
-Y 5 Seeking information from any relevant professional organisation or registration body including Y Y Y (but not limited to) confirming their registration status.
-6 Obtaining and considering information from a New Zealand Police vet, unless at least three- Y Y Y yearly New Zealand Police vetting is already a condition of the potential children's worker holding professional registration or a practicing certificate (and the specified organisation has confirmed that that registration or certificate is current).
-7 Evaluation of the above information to assess the risk the potential children's worker would Y Y Y pose to the safety of children if employed or engaged, taking into account whether the role is a core children's worker or non-core children's worker role.
+3. Checking an identity document that contains a photo, or by using an identity referee.
+4. Searching personnel records to check that the identity has not been claimed by someone else.
+2 An interview of the potential children's worker. Υ 3 Obtaining and considering a work history, covering the preceding 5 years. Υ 4 Obtaining and considering information from at least one referee. Υ 5 Seeking information from any relevant professional organisation or registration body including (but not limited to) confirming their registration status. Υ Υ Υ 6 Obtaining and considering information from a New Zealand Police vet , unless at least three-yearly New Zealand Police vetting is already a condition of the potential children's worker holding professional registration or a practicing certificate (and the specified organisation has confirmed that that registration or certificate is current). Υ Y Y 7 Evaluation of the above information to assess the risk the potential children's worker would pose to the safety of children if employed or engaged, taking into account whether the role is a core children's worker or non-core children's worker role. Υ Y Υ